mercurymedia/elm-smart-select/README.md

 import SmartSelect.Utilities exposing (SearchUnion(..))
 ```

-2. Add the smart select to the model providing the datatype of the data to be selected and initialize it in the model init
+2. Add the smart select to the model providing the datatype of the data to be selected and initialize it in the model init.
+The `init` function takes in the select settings (see step 4) and a previously selected element, if any. **_Note:_** The selection state for the `SmartSelectMulti` is a List of selected entities as opposed to a Maybe entity for `SmartSelectSingle`.

 ```elm
 type alias Product =